 I have received an offer, how do I accept?

-You will need to log into our International Application System to accept your offer in a simple to use and secure online portal.
+If you’re ready to accept your offer, log into our International Application System and complete the following quick and easy steps to accept your offer in our secure online system:

 I have received an offer from the University of South Australia and now wish to change my program.
 What do I do?

 International students who have not accepted the offer from the University and wishing to change their program choice are required to complete a new application form.
 Please see How do I apply for a program at the University of South Australia?

 Please note that the assessment process generally takes two to four weeks.
 Once a decision has been made you will be notified via email, so please check your email account regularly.